lmxxf/ai-theorys-study/arxiv/wechat200/paper_en.md

 TwoNN is a local estimator.
 It measures geometric complexity in the immediate neighborhood of each point.
 If the data lie on a single smooth manifold, TwoNN recovers the manifold dimension regardless of how that manifold is embedded in ambient space.
 But if the data are a union of multiple manifolds with different local structure, TwoNN reports a dimension reflecting the local geometry of whichever manifold each point sits on, averaged across all points.

+This paper measures the local geometry of weight-matrix row vectors, which is distinct from the intrinsic dimensionality of fine-tuning studied by Aghajanyan et al. (2021).
+The two notions are not numerically interchangeable, but both point to the same broad fact: the effective operational geometry of large models can be far lower-dimensional than the raw parameter space.

 ### 2.3 Why Their Ratio Does Not Measure Curvature

 Consider a matrix $W$ whose rows lie on a single smooth $d$-dimensional manifold.
 In this case, TwoNN estimates $d$, eRank reflects the spectral spread of the embedding, and their ratio depends on how the manifold's principal axes distribute energy across the spectrum.
 High curvature could, in principle, cause TwoNN to underestimate $d$ if neighborhoods bend enough to distort distance ratios.
 Under this reading, a high eRank/TwoNN ratio signals curvature.